Swag Vs Tent - Which One Do I Choose?

 A quality swag or tent makes getting away from it all super easy.
 Both are essential elements of your overnight camping and hiking pack, and understanding their pros and cons is necessary for making sure you get exactly what you need.
+If you're tossing between the two, there are some things to keep in mind when choosing between a swag or a tent.
+Some important considerations to take into account:

 So, what will it be?
 A tent or maybe a swag?
 Let's look at swags first...

 Swags are compact sleeping spaces and beds designed to protect you from the elements when you're camping.
-They come with a mattress as a design feature and, when compared to tents, they're smaller, often more affordable and easier to erect.
+They come with a mattress as a design feature and when compared to tents, they're smaller, often more affordable and easier to erect.

 Essentially, the compact nature of swags means they are designed to accommodate one-to-two people.
 They're also not as tall as tents, so they don't offer a lot of headroom.
-That means, if you're prone to claustrophobia or you sometimes feel uncomfortable when in small spaces, opting for a swag could be a mistake.
+That means if you're prone to claustrophobia or you sometimes feel uncomfortable when in small spaces, opting for a swag could be a mistake.
 A small tent, which will still be larger than a swag, might be a better choice for you.

 Swags are constructed from heavier fabrics than tents - like cotton, PVC, polyester or poly-cotton - providing a good measure of water-resistance and making them popular with people who have direct vehicle access to their campsite.
 Mattress thickness also plays a role in determining the overall weight of your swag.
 The thicker the mattress, the greater insulation against the colder ground, but the heavier the swag roll.